spcourse/populations-oo/91 kwargs/contents.md

 ## Keyword arguments

 In Python, keyword arguments can be used to pass arguments to a function using their parameter names.
-This can make functions with a lot of input paramaters easier to use, changing specific parameters but not all of them easier, code more readable, and help avoid errors, since it also allows you to change the order of the parameters.
+This can make functions with a lot of input paramaters easier to use and changing specific parameters, but not all of them, easier.
+It also makes your code more readable, and helps avoid errors, since it also allows you to change the order of the parameters.

 Here's an example: